Let us resolve your doubts about filters here.

 - This profile does not meet Influencity criteria - We can only analyze influencers who a.)
 Have over 1,000 followers, B.) Have a public profile, C.) Do not have content prohibited for those under 18.
 If an influencer has lost followers since the last time we updated our database, it’s possible that they still appear in Discover, but cannot be analyzed as they no longer meet our criteria.

 How Can I Search for a Specific Influencer?

-You can search for an existing profile from Discover by opening Search Influencers and writing the specific account name in the Bio filter.
+Try searching for an existing profile using the Bio filter.
 The results page will then show all the influencers who have that exact name in their Instagram bio (this is the area right below their name on their Instagram page).

 Why Can’t I Find an Influencer?

 In order to show up in search results or for a profile to be created or analyzed, an influencer must meet these criteria:

 - Not have content prohibited for those under 18.

 If one of these criteria is not met, unfortunately, this influencer will not appear in our database.